Chandana2494/Facial-Attendance-Using-Open-CV/README.md

 # Face_recognition_based_attendance_system
-A python GUI integrated attendance system using face recognition to take attendance.
+A Python-based attendance system that uses face recognition for real-time student attendance tracking.

-In this python project, I have made an attendance system which takes attendance by using face recognition technique.
-I have also intergrated it with GUI (Graphical user interface) so it can be easy to use by anyone.
-GUI for this project is also made on python using tkinter.
+In this project, I built a face-recognition attendance application with a clean and simple GUI so anyone can operate it easily.
+The system captures faces, trains the model, and automatically marks attendance with date and time.
+The entire interface is developed using Tkinter, and face recognition is powered by OpenCV.

 TECHNOLOGY USED:

-1) tkinter for whole GUI
-2) OpenCV for taking images and face recognition (cv2.face.LBPHFaceRecognizer_create())
-3) CSV, Numpy, Pandas, datetime etc. for other purposes.
+1.Python Tkinter – Developed the complete Graphical User Interface (GUI) 2.OpenCV (LBPH Face Recognizer) – Used for capturing images and performing face detection + recognition 3.(cv2.face.LBPHFaceRecognizer_create())

 FEATURES:

-1) Easy to use with interactive GUI support.
-2) Password protection for new person registration.
-3) Creates/Updates CSV file for deatils of students on registration.
-4) Creates a new CSV file everyday for attendance and marks attendance with proper date and time.
+1.Simple and interactive GUI for smooth usage and navigation.
+2.Password-protected student registration to prevent unauthorized entries.
+3.Automatically stores and updates student details in a CSV database.
+4.Daily attendance tracking with date & time — creates a new CSV file each day.
-5) Displays live attendance updates for the day on the main screen in tabular format with Id, name, date and time.
+5.Live attendance view on the main screen with ID, Name, Date, and Time in a table format.

 ### For more information:
 https://machinelearningprojects.net/face-recognition-based-attendance-system/